mesosphere/dcos-docs-site/pages/1.12/security/ent/perms-reference/index.md

 cluster is first installed.

-There are several components of DC/OS that perform authorization of requests, e.g. Admin Router, Mesos, Marathon, etc. They are called _authorizers_ in this context.
+There are several components of DC/OS that perform authorization of requests, e.g. Admin Router, Mesos, Marathon, etc. They are called "authorizers" in this context.
 All the authorizers follow the DC/OS authorization procedure.
 A high-level description of the DC/OS authorization procedure follows.